-Energy use and technology audit studies revealed that reheat operation in reheating furnaces depends on the design of the furnace, type and position of burners.
+Energy use and technology audit studies revealed that reheat operation in reheating furnaces depends on the design of the reheating furnace, type and position of burners.
 Analysis was carried out on conventional reheating furnace and specific fuel consumption was found out to be 37.03 litre/tonne, whereas, specific gas consumption with proposed energy efficient gas fired reheating furnace is 26 Nm3/tonne.
-Total annual production capacity is 1500 tons hence, total oil consumption in base case would be 55545 litre per year which will be replaced by gas and total gas consumption would be 39000 Nm3 per year.
+Total annual production capacity is 2400 tons hence, total oil consumption would be 88872 litre per year which will be replaced by gas and total gas consumption would be 62400 Nm3 per year.